 Each year ENP hosts an array of missions to ENP programs throughout Israel.
 Guests range from youth groups and campus groups from North America, groups and individuals from churches, synagogues, donors, and women's groups to major delegations from Federations and the Jewish Federations of North America and more.
 Each group and visit is uniquely sculpted to meet the needs and goals of each mission.
 ENP treasures the opportunity to share with mission participants the amazing story of Ethiopian Jewry and the successes of ENP's programs nationwide.
-In 2021-22, ENP was thrilled to host numerous in-person missions after a long break.
+In 2022-23, ENP was thrilled to host numerous in-person missions!